mspnp/aks-baseline-regulated/docs/deploy/04-subscription.md

 ## Azure Security Benchmark

 It is recommended that your Azure _subscription_ have the **Azure Security Benchmark** Azure Policy initiative applied.
-We could not deploy it in Bicep template above, as we don't want to overwrite anything already existing in your subscription.
+We could not deploy it in ARM above, as we don't want to overwrite anything already existing in your subscription.
 This policy can only be applied once for Microsoft Defender for Cloud to detect it properly, and if we deployed a version above, you might inadvertently break existing policy configuration on your subscription.
 If you have the ability to apply it without any negative impact on other resources your subscription, you can do so by doing the following.

 > :notebook: See [Azure Architecture Center guidance for PCI-DSS 3.2.1 Requirement 2.2 in AKS](https://docs.microsoft.com/azure/architecture/reference-architectures/containers/aks-pci/aks-pci-network#requirement-22).